 EDC KIT #4

 Here’s another bulky EDC kit.
-But you’ll also note that this is the only EDC kit here which contains phone numbers.
+But you’ll also note that this is the only EDC kit here that contains phone numbers.
 I guess he’s the only one who plans on contacting family in an emergency! 😉

 EDC KIT #5